Read on to find out the simple steps you can take to turn website visitors in to paying clients.

 The process is inevitably filled with perfectionism, fear of visibility and a healthy dose of wanting to throw the laptop out of the window when you can’t get it looking how you want!

-Having built websites starting with my own blog The Flourishing Pantry back in 2016, to now over 20 sites for clients and given feedback on countless more through my Just Start Now membership, I feel I’m fairly well versed in what makes a good or a bad website.
+Having built websites starting with my own blog The Flourishing Pantry back in 2016, to now over 20 sites for clients and given feedback on countless more through my Just Start Now course and community, I feel I’m fairly well versed in what makes a good or a bad website.

 Here are the mistakes you’re making when you pour all your time and energy into a website that, once released into the world, still does not work for your ideal clients: